How to Travel Prepared this Holiday Season, with Travel Protection

 Travelers looking to vacation in coastal areas need to be prepared for the possibility that winter storms may make their destination uninhabitable.
 Meanwhile, people living everywhere else can be waylaid by blizzards, tornadoes, floods, and more.

-Travel insurance can help in three ways when bad weather strikes:
+A travel protection plan from Generali Global Assistance can help in three ways when bad weather strikes:

 • By providing emergency travel assistance or helping you make alternate arrangements if you’re lost, stuck, or stranded because of weather-related issues.